Jonas-Meier/FrustratinglySimpleFsDet/README.md

 ### Generate Few-Shot Data

+Note:
+* This script uses deterministic shuffling (using the current seed value as seed for shuffling).
-To use more than K annotations for base classes (Base Shot Multiplier (BSM)), set the `BASE_SHOT_MULTIPLIER` in the file `fsdet/config/defaults.py` prior to creating few-shot data.
+* To use more than K annotations for base classes (Base Shot Multiplier (BSM)), set the `BASE_SHOT_MULTIPLIER` in the file `fsdet/config/defaults.py` prior to creating few-shot data.

 Create few-shot data, e.g. for coco voc_nonvoc split with 10 shots and five seed groups:
 ``` bash